Agentic Business Process Management: A Research Manifesto: Agentic Business Process Management Systems

 \section{Agentic Business Process Management Systems}

-This section first defines the fundamental concepts underlying an APM system and then elaborates on the main architectural elements that constitute such a system at both the \emph{macro} (i.e., system) and \emph{micro} (i.e., agent) levels.
+This section first defines the fundamental concepts underlying an APM system and then elaborates on the main architectural elements that constitute such a system at both \emph{macro} (system) and \emph{micro} (agent) levels.